tensorwerk/hangar-py/docs/concepts.rst

 Hangar Core Concepts
 ####################

-This document provides a high level overview of the problems hangar is designed to solve and introduces the core concepts for beginning to use Hangar.
+This document provides a high level overview of the problems Hangar is designed to solve and introduces the core concepts for beginning to use Hangar.

 ***************
 What Is Hangar?
 ***************

-At it's core hangar is designed to solve many of the same problems faced by traditional code version control system (ie. ``Git``), just adapted for numerical data:
+At its core Hangar is designed to solve many of the same problems faced by traditional code version control system (ie. ``Git``), just adapted for numerical data:

-* Time travel through the historical evolution of a dataset.
+* Time travel through the historical evolution of a dataset
 * Zero-cost Branching to enable exploratory analysis and collaboration
 * Cheap Merging to build datasets over time (with multiple collaborators)
 * Completely abstracted organization and management of data files on disk
 * Ability to only retrieve a small portion of the data (as needed) while still maintaining complete historical record
-* Ability to push and pull changes directly to collaborators or a central server (ie a truly distributed version control system)
+* Ability to push and pull changes directly to collaborators or a central server (ie. a truly distributed version control system)

-The ability of version control systems to perform these tasks for codebases is largely taken for granted by almost every developer today; However, we are in-fact standing on the shoulders of giants, with decades of engineering which has resulted in these phenomenally useful tools.
+The ability of version control systems to perform these tasks for codebases is largely taken for granted by almost every developer today; however, we are in-fact standing on the shoulders of giants, with decades of engineering which has resulted in these phenomenally useful tools.
 Now that a new era of "Data-Defined software" is taking hold, we find there is a strong need for